 String, yarn or thread Easter eggs are fun and easy to make.
 A great craft projects for children (and adults!).
 All you need is some yarn, string or embroidery floss (which is what I used), some craft white glue, like Elmers, and some balloons!

 I saw some string Easter Eggs and wanted to try them for my ‘Easter Tree’!
 After reviewing many different techniques, I decided to use clear Elmer’s glue.
-A lot of articles have you use corn starch or liquid starch or even a sugar mixture, which can attract insects and doesn’t stay stiff if it is humid or gets moist.
+A lot of articles have you use corn starch or liquid starch or even a sugar water mixture, which can attract insects and doesn’t stay stiff if it is humid or gets moist.
 Glue hardens – forever.
 Here is how to make thread Easter eggs!

 This is a great Easter craft to do with children.
 They just need to be patient for the string to dry!